 However, Delta has already limited access to American Express cardholders to require being on a Delta flight and access is only for the cardholder.
 Guests have to pay a $29 fee and there’s a max of two guests.

 Priority Pass clubs have been under the most strain, as seemingly every premium credit card now includes Priority Pass Select membership.
 For a full list, check out this article.
 In response to the influx of new guests, lounges have started to limit access to Priority Pass cardholders, even prohibiting access during certain hours.

 Even the American Express Centurion Lounges have felt the pressure of swelling hordes with access to the club and reports of overcrowding are all over the internet.
 They’ve had to expand the first lounges that were built but that’s still not enough.
 Just this week they’ve announced that visits to the club will be limited to three hours before departure and you will no longer be able to visit upon arrival at an airport.

-Personally, I no longer look at going to an airport lounge as a perk I look forward to.
+Personally, I no longer view going to an airport lounge as a perk I look forward to.
 Given, the staff at the lounges can come in handy in an emergency but I now look at the lounge as a place to hang out because I’m perpetually early to the airport out of fear of missing my flight, instead of a place I look forward to spending time in.

 Hotels Cutting Back On Elite Benefits

 The other place where elite benefits are being reduced is at hotels.
 We have IHG Platinum Status, Hilton Gold Status, and Marriott Platinum Status all with staying in hotels for 58 days last year.